thewtex/thesis/introduction/background_and_significance.rst

 Histological classification of excised plaques have shown that hemorrhage, ulceration, and lipid rich plaques have an association with amaurosis fugax, TIA, or stroke.
-[Groenholdt1999]_ Fresh thrombi especially have a connection with ischemic infarction.
-[Lusby1982]_ Also, as previously mentioned, inflammatory markers are also related to stroke symptoms.
+[Groenholdt1999]_ Fresh thrombi, especially, have a connection with ischemic infarction.
+[Lusby1982]_ Also, as previously mentioned, inflammatory markers are related to stroke symptoms.
 Histology is the most common gold standard for imaging modalities that try to determine tissue composition, ulceration, microstructure, and biochemical markers.